 Home town: Southampton, UK.
 (In his previous life, Dan worked at Halfords as a bike departmentÂ manager and did the odd installing of car stereos, baby car seats and roof racks, plus bike mechanic staff training at other stores.)

 Favourite New Zealand ride:Â The Port Hills around Christchurch offer a huge variety of great road and off-road riding, so it’s pretty perfect considering it’s on our doorstep!
-My favourite NZ ride so far though has to be Christchurch to Akaroa…Very scenic and a really good workout!
+My favourite NZ ride so far though has to be Haast to Wanaka…that will be hard to beat!
+Or the Cardrona Valley/Crown Range climb and decent into Arrowtown…Picking one ride is impossible!

 Best spot for after-biking drinks: Bowman Brewery in Droxford, UK (nearest big town is Southampton).
 It’s a small pub with a big beer garden and in the middle of nowhere.
 Loads of cyclists stopping off.
 My favourite of the 5-6 beers on offer is Wallops Wood – silly name but really good beer.